giovanibs/giovanibs/README.md

-# 👋 Hello, I'm Giovani, an electrical engineer with a passion for programming.
+# 👋 Hello, I'm Giovani.

 🎓 While studying in college (about 10 years ago), I found joy in subjects like C, Java, and Assembly.